ziyw/ziyw.github.io/reading.markdown

 ## 2020

 **Books**
+- *Masters of Doom by David Kushner, nonfiction
 - Every Tool's a Hammer by Adam Savage, nonfiction
 - Notes From An Apocalypse by Mark O'Connell, nonfiction
-- City of Thieves by David Benioff, fiction
+- *City of Thieves by David Benioff, fiction
 - Killing and Dying by Adrian Tomine, comic
-- The Biggest Bluff: How I Learned to Pay Attention, Master Myself, and Win by Maria Konnikova, nonfiction
+- *The Biggest Bluff: How I Learned to Pay Attention, Master Myself, and Win by Maria Konnikova, nonfiction
 - The Mythical Man-Month by Frederick Brook, nonfiction
 - The Goldfinch by Donna Tartt, fiction
 - The Starless Sea: A Novel by Erin Morgenstern, fiction